A Government Policy to keep people in the dark about rights and entitlements?

 S44 Employment Rights Act 1996 was created in order to comply with Article 8 of that Directive.

 Here is the thing.

-A government official* made the decision NOT to include the new ‘heath and safety at work’ provisions (i.e. arising from Article 8) in the Health and Safety legislation and instead chose to hide it way in Employment Rights legislation.
+A government official* made the decision NOT to include the new ‘health and safety at work’ provisions (i.e. arising from Article 8) in the Health and Safety legislation and instead chose to hide it way in Employment Rights legislation.